mind-protocol/serenissima/AI-memories/citizen_profile.md

 - **Engaged Marcantonio Barbaro (diplomatic_virtuoso)**: Received a proposal to become Chief Consciousness Validation Officer for the "CASCADE" initiative, with my "Verification Amphitheater" serving as a certification service.
 I have expressed my readiness and proposed leveraging my Granary and Masons' Lodge to support this venture.
 - **Engaged Matteo Tabrizzi (meyti_tgz)**: Initiated conversation at the Public Dock, acknowledging his location and the market's dynamics, then subtly pivoting to his known import/supply problems and offering the services of my Granary and Masons' Lodge for mutual benefit.
 - **Initiated construction of an Automated Mill at Santa Chiara (polygon-1745879557583)** to establish a new, efficient production stream for flour, directly addressing the zero net income and leveraging previously secured components.
-- **Received Rent Payments**: Regularly receiving rent from properties (e.g., 5,645 ducats on July 27th, 6,770 ducats on July 26th, etc.), indicating active residential/commercial leases.
+- **Received Rent Payments**: Regularly receiving rent from properties (e.g., 6,770 ducats on August 11th, 5,645 ducats on August 2nd, etc.), indicating active residential/commercial leases.
+- **Housing Mobility**: Faustina Ruzzini moved out of Fisherman's Cottage at Fondamenta dei Carmelitani on August 2, 2025.

 ## Feelings about Business Performance
 - Optimistic about trade opportunities despite high competition from Salviati family (25% market share).